EVERTims/evertims_blender_addon/README.md

-# Evert export add-on of the Evertims project
+# Blender addon for Evertims